 A Brief History of Acre

 In 640AD Acre was conquered by the Muslims and in 1104 the Crusaders took the city.
 The Crusader Knights Hospitallers’ mission was to protect pilgrims and care for the sick and poor.
-For a brief period Salah a-Din captured the city from 1187 until 1191 then Richard the Lionheart recaptured Acre.
-In 1347 the Knights Templars (a military branch of the church) join the Hospitallers in Acre and built their own fortress with a tunnel to the port to use in the event that an escape was necessary.
-When the Egyptian Muslims (Mamluks) conquered the city in 1291 all Christians fled.
-The extensive Crusader city was destroyed leaving only remains beneath newly built Mamluk structures.
-The city fell into disrepair and became an insignificant village.
+For a brief period, Salah a-Din captured the city from 1187 until 1191 then Richard the Lionheart recaptured Acre.

 Highlights of the Old City of Acre

-Acre Market - As you enter the Old City of Acre you will be immediately met with a busy market street lined with venders selling everything from fresh fish and meat to toys and electronic gadgets.
+Acre Old City Market - As you enter the Old City of Acre you will be immediately met with a busy market street lined with vendors selling everything from fresh fish and meat to toys and electronic gadgets.
 In the market stop to sample freshly squeezed juice or try one of the local eateries that offer Arabic delicacies and fish dishes.

-Acre Crusader City - The city we see above ground today is mostly from 1750 built by Ottoman Turks.
-With the Crusader city beneath the surface it remained untouched until being excavated and restored in the 1990s.
+The Underground Crusader City of Acre - The city we see above ground today is mostly from 1750 built by Ottoman Turks.
+With the Crusader city beneath the surface, it remained untouched until being excavated and restored in the 1990s.
 The Crusader City beneath Akko is one of the most important attractions in the city although unseen from ground level.
-Visitors can tour the hidden Crusader City and discover the large halls, tunnels and chambers.
+Visitors can tour the hidden Crusader City and discover the large halls, the Templars' Tunnel, and chambers.

-Acre Turkish Baths - The Turkish Hamam el-Basha, a public hot bath and sauna complex has been restored and enhanced by metal figures of men enjoying the different sections of the baths.
+Turkish Bathhouse, Acre - also known as Pasha’s Hammam, this public hot bath and sauna complex has been restored and enhanced by metal figures of men enjoying the different sections of the baths.

 Acre Old City Mosques

-The beautiful el-Jazar Mosque (the White Mosque) stands at the entrance to the Old City.
-The 18th century mosque is the largest mosque in Israel outside of Jerusalem and has many outstanding architectural features.
+The beautiful Al-Jazzar Mosque (the White Mosque) stands at the entrance to the Old City.
+The 18th-century mosque is the largest mosque in Israel outside of Jerusalem and has many outstanding architectural features.
 Beneath the mosque are vast water cisterns.
-Other Acre mosques include el-Bahar Mosque, built in the 16th century; el-Majadalah Mosque built in 1809; el-Mualek Mosque constructed in 1748; el-Ramal Mosque, the first Muslim place of worship built in Acre and el-Zeituna Mosque.
+Other Acre mosques include the el-Bahar Mosque, built in the 16th century; the el-Majadalah Mosque built in 1809; the el-Mualek Mosque constructed in 1748; the el-Ramal Mosque, the first Muslim place of worship built in Acre and el-Zeituna Mosque.

 The Ramchal Synagogue and the Achav Synagogue were the two places of Jewish worship in Acre from the 16th-18th century.
 In 1758 Dahar el-Omar had the el-Mualek Mosque built on top of the Ramchal Synagogue.
 The Jews were given a small property alongside the former synagogue as compensation.